pinpoint-apm/pinpoint/doc/application-inspector.md

 **A.** Run a streaming job on [flink](https://flink.apache.org).
 **B.** The taskmanager server is registered to zookeeper as a data node once the job starts.
-**C.** The collector obtains the flink server info from zookeeper to create a tcp connection with it and starts sending agent data.
+**C.** The Collector obtains the flink server info from zookeeper to create a tcp connection with it and starts sending agent data.
-**D.** The flink server aggregates data sent by the collector and stores them into hbase.
+**D.** The flink server aggregates data sent by the Collector and stores them into hbase.

 ## 3. Configuration

-In order to enable application inspector, you will need to do the following and run pinpoint.
+In order to enable application inspector, you will need to do the following and run Pinpoint.

 **A.** Create **ApplicationStatAggre** table (refer to [create table script](https://github.com/naver/pinpoint/tree/master/hbase/scripts)), which stores application stat data.

-**B.** Configure zookeeper address in [pinpoint-flink.properties](https://github.com/naver/pinpoint/blob/master/flink/src/main/resources/pinpoint-flink.properties) which will be used to store flink's taskmanager server information.
+**B.** Configure zookeeper address in [Pinpoint-flink.properties](https://github.com/naver/pinpoint/blob/master/flink/src/main/resources/pinpoint-flink.properties) which will be used to store flink's taskmanager server information.
 ```properties
     flink.cluster.enable=true
     flink.cluster.zookeeper.address=YOUR_ZOOKEEPER_ADDRESS